How to Prune Clematis

 How to prune a New Clematis

-The first stage in pruning Clematis is how to prune a new Clematis.
-You have purchased a lovely Clematis from the garden centre, planted it carefully, and the question is how to prune it when it is new?
+As you may expect, pruning a new clematis is slightly different to an established plant.
+You have purchased a lovely Clematis, planted it carefully, and the question is, how to prune it when it is new?

 All newly planted Clematis are pruned in the same way.
 You want to make the immature plant produce a number of stems.
 It depends on the state of the Clematis when you buy it.
-If the plant already has multiple, that is 3-5 stems, growing from the base it does not need pruning pruning as it's already in good shape.
+If the plant already has multiple stems, that is 3-5 stems, growing from the base, it does not need pruning as it's already in good shape.
 This is often the case if the Clematis purchased is more mature.

-If the new clematis is a single stem, prune it back hard the first spring, February/March, to a pair of buds around 30cms from the ground.
-Within a short period it will throw out new shoots which can be trained into shape.
+If the new clematis is formed by just a single stem, prune it back hard the first spring, February/March, to a pair of buds around 30cms from the ground.
+Within a short period, it will throw out new shoots which can be trained into shape.
 After the first year, prune according to its group.